firevel/firebase-authentication

 • JWT Token Verification: Securely verify Firebase Authentication JWT tokens

-• Automatic User Sync: Automatically create/update users from Firebase claims
+• Automatic User Sync: Create or update users from Firebase claims, with an opt-out for invite-only flows

 • Anonymous Authentication: Built-in support for Firebase anonymous users